aihpi/aihpi.github.io/content/page/imprint_and_privacy.md

 Email: hpi-info(at)hpi.de.

 You may contact our data protection officer at:
-Data Protection Officer, Hasso Plattner Institute for Digital Engineering gGmbH, Prof.-Dr.-Helmert-Str.
+Data Protection Officer, Hasso Plattner Institut for Digital Engineering gGmbH, Prof.-Dr.-Helmert-Str.
 2-3,
 14482 Potsdam,
 Germany,